-Trade and other Debtors increased by RM25.89 million as at 31 December 2019 due to higher sales generated during the year ended 2019.
-Inventories decreased by RM9.19 million at the end of the year due to better inventories management.
-This resulted in lower bank borrowings of RM151.78 million in financial year 2019 compared to RM205.24 million in financial year 2018, and consequently interest expense (exclude lease interest) decreasing by RM271,000 in financial year 2019.
+Trade and other Debtors decreased by RM37.76 million as at 31 December 2020 due to continuous monitoring and collections on significant outstanding trade debtors.
+Inventories decreased by RM47.07 million at the end of the year due to better inventories management.
+Overall bank borrowings were lower in financial year 2021 resulting in interest expense (exclude lease interest expense) decreasing by RM2.50 million in financial year 2020.